kevin1010607/NTHUOJ/README.md

 # NTHU Online Judge

-Those problem are on the NTHU Online Judge.
+These problem are on the NTHU Online Judge.

-Most of them are picked up from following courses and solved by C / C++.
+Most of them are picked up from the following courses and solved by C or C++.

 - 2020 Programming I
 - 2020 Programming II